php-parallel-lint/PHP-Parallel-Lint/README.md

 - `-a`, `--asp`             Set asp_tags to On (default: Off).
 - `-e <ext>`                Check only files with selected extensions separated by comma. (default: php,php3,php4,php5,phtml,phpt)
 - `-j <num>`                Run <num> jobs in parallel (default: 10).
 - `--exclude`               Exclude a file or directory.
-If you want exclude multiple items, use multiple exclude parameters.
+If you want to exclude multiple items, use multiple exclude parameters.
 - `--colors`                Enable colors in console output. (disables auto detection of color support)
 - `--no-colors`             Disable colors in console output.
 - `--no-progress`           Disable progress in console output.